My December: Singles

-"Never Again" was released as the first worldwide single from My December.
-Clarkson confirmed its release on her official website on April 4, 2007 and debuted the song on Los Angeles' 102.7 KIIS-FM's radio show On-Air with Ryan Seacrest on April 13, 2007.
-The song was released on the iTunes Store on April 20, 2007 and was made permanently available for sale on April 24, 2007.
-It debuted and peaked at number eight on the Billboard Hot 100, but unlike her previous singles, it encountered radio resistance.
-Despite its poor radio airplay, the song logged an impressive number of over 100,000 paid digital downloads in its first week on the charts.
-As of May 2010, the song has sold over one million digital downloads.
+“Never Again” was released as the lead worldwide single from My December.
+Clarkson confirmed its release on her official website on April 4, 2007, and premiered the song on Los Angeles’ 102.7 KIIS-FM during On-Air with Ryan Seacrest on April 13, 2007.
+It was released digitally via the iTunes Store on April 20 and made permanently available on April 24, 2007.
+The song debuted and peaked at number eight on the US Billboard Hot 100, but unlike Clarkson’s earlier singles, it encountered resistance from radio programmers.
+Nevertheless, it recorded over 100,000 paid digital downloads in its first week, and had sold more than one million downloads by May 2010.